NVComputing/nvcomputingsite/resources/acsl/assembly.md

 This program defines 4 variables: TEMP, A, B, and C.

-The value of B (-2) is loaded into the ACC.
+The value of B (which is -2) is loaded into the ACC.
 The value of ACC is multiplied by C, or 3, and the new value of ACC becomes -6.
-Then, ACC holds a value of 2 (+8), -1 (/-2),
+Then, ACC holds a value of 2 (added 8), -1 (divided by -2),
-and then -9 (-8).
+and then -9 (subtracted 8).
 This value is then stored into TEMP; thus, TEMP has a value of -9.

 ## 2. What is printed in this program?